echolevel/bootPT/README.md

 ## Changelog

+* v.0.11 - merged 8bitbubsy's fixes for a cut/copy mem allocation bug and a few quadrascope bugs.
+New default colour scheme.
+Some config path tweaks.
+Lots more stable on A1200; WAY more stable on A500/+/600.
 * v0.10 - fixed 128kb parallel port sampling in main branch and in bootPT custom build; updated bootPT image and LHA accordingly; updated PT version number in bootPT intro.
 * v0.09 - reported an A500/A500+/A600-only bug in PT2.3F to 8bitbubsy, then updated the bootPT version with his fix; added an LHA containing the executable and config file for hard drive users
 * v0.08 - tweaked some graphics and fixed the config